 - Taking photographs.

-Thank you for taking the time to read out guide on how to make a hospital negligence claim.
+Thank you for taking the time to read our guide on how to make a hospital negligence claim.
+Hopefully, you have learned a lot about claiming for hospital negligence compensation.